lukepate/logger/aritcle.md

 ## How are we going to log?

 This might be the hardest part to logging, picking an appropriate logger.
-There's no shortage of logging options out there in the Javascript ecosystem and quite frankly most are going to get the job done.
+There's no shortage of logging options out there in the Javascript ecosystem and really most are going to get the job done.
 My suggestion would be to start with one that has a particular feature you know you need and decent documentation.
 Today we'll be using Morgan and Winston who both have very great documentation.

-### Morgan
+#### Morgan
 If your application communicates via HTTP, you'll want some kind of middleware to monitor incoming request.
 Morgan is a request logger that does just that.
 It's easy to install and has a lot of customizing and formatting benefits.
 We'll be using Morgan to communicate our web traffic requests to our application in a reasonable format.

-### Winston
+#### Winston
 Once we've captured our requests, we'll want some kind of way to persist that data to view at a later time.
 For this example we'll be using Winston.
 Winston is a powerful library that makes logging to file simple.
 It supports multiple transports, child loggers, custom levels and much more.
-Winston at it's core is designed to be simple to use, so we'll be using it to simply catch our errors and write them to file.
+Winston at it's core is designed to be simple to use, so we'll be using it to catch our errors and write them to file.